Aquaculture farmers manage the breeding, raising and harvesting of fish and shellfish for commercial purposes in marine or freshwater farms.

 A diving qualification may also be required on some farms.

-- Maritime New Zealand website - information about the skippers restricted limits certificate
+- Maritime New Zealand website - information about the skipper restricted limits certificate

 - Worksafe New Zealand website - information on occupational diving

 There are no specific secondary education requirements to become an aquaculture farmer.
-However, NCEA Level 1 English and maths may be useful.
+However, biology and maths may be useful.

 Aquaculture farmers need to be: